hslawnagem/chat-tutorial/README.md

 # Introduction to Meteor.JS

-Slides and materials are hosted and available in this repo, for a 5-part, 2 session class on Meteor.js.
+Materials are hosted and available in this repo, for a 5-part, 2 session class on Meteor.

-This curriculum is adapted from Robert Dickert's Meteor.JS Tutorials, graciously provided for our Girl Develop It community, taught by [Aurelia Moser](http://www.meetup.com/girldevelopit/members/22281251/) and [Christie Ewen](http://www.meetup.com/girldevelopit/members/13397212/).
+This curriculum is adapted from Robert Dickert's Meteor.js Tutorials, graciously provided for our Girl Develop It community, taught by [Aurelia Moser](http://www.meetup.com/girldevelopit/members/22281251/) and [Christie Ewen](http://www.meetup.com/girldevelopit/members/13397212/) in the New York City Chapter.
 The course is meant to be taught in two, three-hour sections.

 ![chat_screenshot](img/chat-tutorial.png)